matt-meyer-nyc/JavaScript-Budget-Demo/README.md

 # JavaScript Budget Demo
-# *to start: clone directory, navigate to directory in command line and run 'open index.html'*
+# *To start: clone directory, navigate to directory in command line and run 'open index.html'*

 ##  This demo allows a user to track a personal budget by inputting income and expenses, tracking each entry in a list, and then tallying the total budget.
 Individual expenses and combines expenses are also tracked as a percentage of the total budget.

-## Of note, this project demonstrates some of the more difficult JavaScipt concepts such as:
-**closures, IIFEs, DOM manipulation, constructors and protoypes**
+## Of note, this project demonstrates some of the more difficult JavaScipt concepts such as: **closures, IIFEs, DOM manipulation, constructors and protoypes**